dvanorny/HighPoints/README.md

 3. Crop image for title and place it in public\photos folder
 4. Capture google map image and place it in public\photos folder

+# To Deploy Updates
+1. In Terminal type "npm run build"
+2. Copy the "C:\Workspace\HighPoints\dist" folder to the HighPoints folder in the Azure VM

 ## Photos:
 1. Download to local computer
 2. Convert HEIC to JPG (https://heic2jpg.com/)